The True Story of My Pit Bull, the Best Dog I Ever Had

 Tia Juana--We called her TJ

 My youngest brother got a new puppy and it was in payment for a debt a friend owed him.
 His friend had borrowed $40.00 a few months previously, and seemed unable to pay him, for they were both young, and his dog had just had a big litter of puppies.
 Fourteen puppies to be exact, and they were too much for the mother dog to care for, so, actually it was a double whammy for his friend.
-My brother named the pup right off the bat, she was called Tia Juana because he had just come from there a week previously on vacation.
+My brother named the pup right off the bat, she was called Tia Juana because he had just come from there a week earlier on vacation.

 The dog was full blooded pit bull, and even at such a young age of only three weeks, her coloring was eye catching.
 She was a brindle, with black and a small amount of white, on a tan background.
 The only other place she had any color, was on her chest, where she had a very small, but perfect diamond, about the size of a nickle when she was full grown, but barely noticeable back then.